-Contact Tim Smith (tsmith@tep.org), Nick Dondiego (nick@tep.org), Jake Corter (jake@tep.org), or Matt Tursi (vcua@tep.org) for assistance.
+Contact Tim Smith (tsmith@tep.org), Jake Corter (jake@tep.org), or Brian Deyo (vcua@tep.org) for assistance.

 Tau Epsilon Phi Fraternity, Inc.

 Conflict of Interest Policy

 It is in the best interest of Tau Epsilon Phi Fraternity, Inc. to be aware of and properly manage all conflicts of interest and appearances of a conflict of interest.
 This conflict of interest policy is designed to help directors, officers, employees and volunteers of Tau Epsilon Phi Fraternity to identify situations that present potential conflicts of interest and to provide Tau Epsilon Phi Fraternity with a procedure to appropriately manage conflicts in accordance with legal requirements and the goals of accountability and transparency in Tau Epsilon Phi Fraternity's operations.